This module consists of a mix of high-level, core, low-level and

 grid points.

-: a matrix containing the coordinates of the grid points;
+r: a matrix containing the coordinates of the grid points;

-: contain the wavevector and
+ipwVec(3),ipwE0(3): contain the wavevector and

-amplitude of the incident field, respectively; scaCJ
+amplitude of the incident field, respectively; scaCJ: a

 vector containing scattering coefficients,

-: contain the regular and irregular
+intCJreg_, intCJirr_: contain the regular and irregular

 parts of the incident field coefficients transformed to the origin of

-each particle, respectively, scatK_
+each particle, respectively, scatK_ is the wavenumber in

 the host medium, and

-reE, imE, reB, imB, reE_sca,imE_sca, reB_sca,imB_sca
+reE, imE, reB, imB, reE_sca,imE_sca, reB_sca,imB_sca:

 contain real(re) and imaginary(im) parts of the total electric (E) and